CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?

+I experienced a significant performance improvement with coherent uniform grid when the boid number is also very high.
+For fewer boids, the performance improvement is not that obvious (for example, FPS is fairly similar between coherent and uniform grids when we have 5,000 boids.)

 * Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!